 Note: Courses which meet a Foundation and Distribution (FDR) Requirement have a code from the following list in parentheses at the end of the course description.
-For example, (FL) indicates that the course may be used toward the FDR foundation requirement in Foreign Language, and a code of (SS) indicates the course fulfills an FDR Social Science distribution requirement.
+For example, (FL) indicates that the course may be used toward the FDR foundation requirement in World Language, and a code of (SS) indicates the course fulfills an FDR Social Science distribution requirement.
 Foundation and Distribution requirements goals, requirements, and courses are listed in Requirements for the Degree .
 They are also available from the University Registrar website at registrar.wlu.edu.

 Foundation and Distribution Requirements: